sapcc/maia/README.md

 Before reading on and trying, please be aware that the following limitations exist
 * protobuf-protocol is not tested and will probably fail for the label-values API
 * keystone integration is not efficient: tokens are probably not cached
+* the output format is raw, so the output is hard to use in scripts

 # Installation